mcraiha/AUDALF/SPECIFICATIONS.md

 ### Entry definitions

 There is 64 bit unsigned integer for every index item, so total is **Index count** * 8 bytes of entry points.
-Entry point is byte address location of [key + value pair](#Key-and-value-pairs) inside AUDALF payload.
+Entry point is byte address location of [key and value pair](#Key-and-value-pairs) inside AUDALF payload.

 e.g. **0x68 0x00 0x00 0x00 0x00 0x00 0x00 0x00 0xC8 0x00 0x00 0x00 0x00 0x00 0x00 0x00** would mean that first entry is at byte address 104 (0x68) and second entry is at byte address 200 (0xC8)